gosukiwi/enet-agk/README.md

 ```
 // initializing/deinitializing
-Initialize() // 0 on failure, 1 on success
+Initialize() // returns an integer, 0 on failure, 1 on success
-Deinitialize()
+Deinitialize() // returns void, deinitializes ENet and cleans up resources
 CreateServer(port, maxConnections) // returns an integer, `hostId` on success.
 0 on failure (only supports "localhost" at the moment)
 CreateClient() // returns an integer, `hostId` on success.
 0 on failure.
-DestroyHost(hostId) // destroys a host and cleans up resources
+DestroyHost(hostId) // returns void, destroys a host and cleans up resources
+SetHostCompressWithRangeCoder(hostId) // returns an integer, 1 if succeeded, 0 on failure.
+Enables ENet's default compressor

 // connecting
 HostConnect(hostId, host$, port) // returns a `peerId` or 0 if failed